biicode/docs/biicode/basics-and-commands/commands.rst

 ``bii find``: Finding dependencies
 ----------------------------------

-This commands allows you to retrieve any code dependencies from the Biicode servers.
+This commands allows you to retrieve any code dependencies from the biicode servers.
 The client analyzes your code, and find missing dependencies that cannot be resolved searching in your hive contents.
 The client then communicates with the biicode server and tries to find code that is missing in your workspace, and retrieves the best matching version according with your :ref:`policies<policies>`.

 .. code-block:: bash